Sweep Away your Poor HTML Clutter

 versions of Mac OS X. Visit the Downloads page

 for older versions that should work on older Mac OS X.

 Where can I find out more about Tidy?

-The engine that drives Balthisar Tidy is the unmodified C version of TidyLib by
+The engine that drives Balthisar Tidy is a customized version of TidyLib by

 Charles Reitzel et al. For everything that’s publicly known about HTML Tidy and

 TidyLib, please consider paying a visit to the Tidy project’s homepage at

 Starting with the December 2013 releases, Balthisar Tidy is using the “experimental html5”

 version released by W3C on github: https://github.com/w3c/tidy-html5.